Two-photon physics

 Two-photon physics, also called gamma–gamma physics, is a branch of particle physics that describes the interactions between two photons.
 Normally, beams of light pass through each other unperturbed.
-Inside an optical material, and if the intensity of the beams is high enough, the beams may affect each other through a variety of non-linear effects.
+Inside an optical material, and if the intensity of the beams is high enough, the beams may affect each other through a variety of non-linear optical effects.
 In pure vacuum, some weak scattering of light by light exists as well.
 Also, above some threshold of this center-of-mass energy of the system of the two photons, matter can be created.

 Astronomy

 Cosmological/intergalactic gamma rays

 Photon–photon interactions limit the spectrum of observed gamma-ray photons at moderate cosmological distances to a photon energy below around 20 GeV, that is, to a wavelength of greater than approximately 6.2×10^-11 m.
 This limit reaches up to around 20 TeV at merely intergalactic distances.